 Posts Tagged ‘Cockrell School of Engineering’

-The UT Austin team … Read the rest »
+The award is supported through an endowment funded … Read the rest »

 The North American Membrane Society (NAMS) has elected Dr. Benny Freeman, Richard B. Curran Centennial Chair in Engineering at the McKetta Department of Chemical Engineering, a Fellow based on his service to the organization and his highly significant professional accomplishments in the membrane field.

 “Professor Freeman’s service to NAMS and other related … Read the rest »